M20190649/master-thesis-code/NOTES.md

 * Break apart the listener.py file into multiple different files with different responsibilities
   * Make use of the TraCI StepListener class
   * Use Publish/Subscribe design pattern to inform certain controllers when the zones have updated

+TODO:
+* What to do during static rerouting when zones change?
+Reroute all vehicles in the simulation or let their route stay as it is?